-In reviewing and taking action on special land use permit requests for major exceptions to Perimeter Center Overlay and Perimeter Center zoning district regulations, review and decision-making bodies must consider:
+The general criteria of Sec.
+27-359(a) do not apply to special land use permit requests for major exceptions to Perimeter Center Overlay and Perimeter Center zoning district regulations.
+In reviewing and taking action on special land use permit requests for major exceptions to Perimeter Center Overlay and Perimeter Center zoning district regulations, review and decision-making bodies must consider the following three criteria:

-- (1) Whether the major exception, if granted, would result in development that is inconsistent with the stated intent of the regulations; - (2) Whether the major exception request will result in development that is in keeping with the overall character of the surrounding area; and - (3) Whether any negative impacts that will result have been mitigated to the maximum practical extent.
+- (1) Whether the major exception request, if granted, will result in development that is inconsistent with the stated intent of the regulations; - (2) Whether the major exception request, if granted, will result in development that is in keeping with the overall character of the surrounding area; and - (3) Whether any negative impacts resulting from the granting of the major exception will be mitigated to the maximum practical extent.

-DIVISION 7. - ADMINISTRATIVE PERMITS
+DIVISION 7. - SPECIAL ADMINISTRATIVE PERMITS